 You cannot falter their logic: website speed makes browsing quicker and improves user experience.

-In a world where quick info is paramount, split second can make a difference.
+In a world where quick info is paramount, a split-second can make a difference.

 I will talk about user engagement later on so stick with me.